airr-community/airr-standards/docs/api/adc_api.rst

 **Receptor Endpoint**

-The ``receptor`` endpoint provides access to all fields in the :ref:`Receptor schema <ReceptorSchema>`.
-There are two type of endpoints; one for retrieving a single receptor given its identifier, and another for performing a query across all receptors in the data repository.
+The ``receptor`` endpoint provides access to all fields in the :ref:`Receptor schema`.
+There are two type of endpoints: One for retrieving a single receptor given its identifier, and another for performing a query across all receptors in the data repository.

-Unlike repertoire data, data repositories are expected to store millions of receptor records, where performing "simple" queries can quickly become computationally expensive.
-Data repositories will need to optimize their databases for performance.
-Therefore, the ADC API does not require that all fields be queryable and only a limited set of query capabilities must be supported.
+To allow data repositories to optimize their databases for performance, the ADC API does not require that all fields in the ``Receptor`` object to be queryable and only a limited set of query capabilities must be supported.
 The queryable fields are described in the Fields section below.

 *Retrieve a Receptor*

 Given a ``receptor_id``, a single ``Receptor`` object will be returned.

 .. code-block:: bash

   curl https://covid19-1.ireceptor.org/airr/v1/receptor/{receptor_id}

-Where receptor_id is the ID of a receptor object in the repository.
-The response will provide the ``Receptor`` data in JSON format.
+Where ``receptor_id`` is the ID of a ``Receptor`` object in the repository.
+The response will provide the object in JSON format.

 .. code-block:: json

-  {"Info":{
+  {"Info": {
     "title": "airr-api-ireceptor",
     "description": "AIRR Data Commons API for iReceptor", "version": "3.0",